 Today’s reflection challenges you to think about these five quotes and the concept of going along not bothering.
 This approach may seem contrary to those trying to translate one dream after another into reality.
 But as with all Navigate the Chaos posts, remember that going along not bothering may not work for you, but it certainly may work for someone else.

-How often are you like Winnie the Pooh?
-Can you just go along not bothering?
+How often do you just go along not bothering?

 How often does your ego challenge you to put a round peg in a square hole?